 I have long been fascinated by the concept of knowing and speaking multiple languages.
 Since I was little, I wanted to learn another language – which I felt could be some kind of secret code.
 As I have grown and developed, I also gained a great love of new technologies and media.
 I am fascinated by the modern computer and the possibilities it provides society and individuals.
 Thus, I work at the intersection of my two fascinations – combining my love of technology with my love of language learning and teaching.

 I am originally from the Cincinnati, Ohio area and I am an avid Nintendo fan.
-I also thoroughly enjoy hiking, camping, travel, reading.
-Of course, I always enjoy fantastic tales of heroism and magical beasts.
+I also thoroughly enjoy hiking, camping, travel, and reading.
 I speak Brazilian Portuguese pretty well, and love to learn new languages and about new cultures.
 I am married to a beautiful and supportive wife, and together we have two amazing daughters.